rachelbaker/Async-Social-Sharing/README.md

 * Linkedin
 * Hacker News

-Available display options include ability to display the sharing widgets on pages, specific custom post types or blog and archive pages.
+Available display options include ability to display the sharing widgets on above or below content on pages, specific custom post types or blog and archive pages.

 ##Release Notes

+__Version 1.8.0__

+* Added `async_social_display()` function to be used as a template tag to output the social sharing widgets anywhere theme developers desire within the loop.

+* Added option allowing site administrators to choose if the social sharing widgets should be output before or after the content.  props @dustyf

+* Changed settings screen to use WordPress default admin styles to fix checkbox display in WordPress 3.8+.

+* Removed bloated admin stylesheet.

+* Minor refactoring of plugin instance loading.

+* Minor code formatting changes.

 __Version 1.7.1__